Obama seeks government reorganization plans in 90 days

 The process will be led by Office of Management and Budget Deputy Director Jeffrey D. Zients and Obama's former staff secretary, Lisa Brown.
 Other top officials from across the government are expected to join the discussions, according to the aides, who were not authorized to speak on the record.

-In a related matter, Zients on Friday will host the first meeting of a new presidential advisory board made up of 10 top corporate leaders, including Motorola CEO Greg Brown, Pfizer boss Jeffrey B. Kindler, Aetna CEO Ronald A. Williams, Gail J. McGovern, head of the American Red Cross, and Debra L. Lee, chairman and CEO of BET Networks.
+In a related matter, Zients on Friday will host the first meeting of a new presidential advisory board made up of 10 top corporate leaders, including Motorola's Greg Brown, Pfizer's Jeffrey B. Kindler, Aetna's Ronald A. Williams, the American Red Cross's Gail J. McGovern and BET Networks' Debra L. Lee.

-The business leaders will share advice on how to reorganize the trade and export agencies, but focus mostly on government management issues, according to administration officials not authorized to speak publicly.
+The business leaders will share advice on how to reorganize the trade and export agencies, but they will focus mostly on government management issues, according to administration officials not authorized to speak publicly.